brightakin/java-database-capstone/schema-design.md

 - `password_hash` – VARCHAR(255), NOT NULL
 - `role` – ENUM('SUPER_ADMIN', 'STAFF'), NOT NULL, default 'STAFF'
 - `created_at` – DATETIME, NOT NULL, default current timestamp

-**Why this design is simple:**
-We only store what is needed for login and basic role-based access.

----

 ### 1.4. `appointments` Table